 Game Density and Diversity

 A wrong choice of location can lead to disappointment.
 Even in Africa's top game reserves, it matters where you go and when you go.
 Let's look at three examples: South Africa's greater Kruger Park, Botswana's famous Okavango Delta and Zimbabwe's Mana Pools National Park all have excellent reputations as safari destinations.
 But all three of these require some understanding in choosing a great location for a safari.

-For instance, in some parts of greater Kruger, the game viewing is without doubt better and more consistent than in other areas.
-The far north of Kruger, as an example, is not ideal for a first-time safari, but is great for a birding safari.
-The north of Kruger is dominated by thick Mopane bush, lots of elephants and wonderful bird life, but less abundant general game and as a result less predators.
+For instance, in some parts of greater Kruger, the game viewing is, without doubt, better and more consistent than in other areas.
+The far north of Kruger, as an example, is not ideal for a first-time safari but is great for a birding safari.
+The north of Kruger is dominated by thick Mopane bush, lots of elephants and wonderful birdlife, but the general game is less abundant and, as a result, there are fewer predators.
 For a first safari, the south of Kruger is the best option.
 It also happens to boast the greatest diversity of mammals of all major game reserves in Africa.

 In some parts of the Okavango, you might not see much wildlife at all and only be able to do water-based activities (no game drives).
 A water-based location in this area is great for birding but not so great for general game viewing.
 You might see hippos and elephants and the odd giraffe, but not much general game in these areas.

 And did you know that Mana Pools has no giraffes?
 They can't get down the steep escarpment.
 It's a beautiful national park, but for many people on their very first safari, a giraffe is on the must-see list, so Mana Pools would not be a great location for them.
 (It is a superb location for walking safaris and for canoeing).

 Where can I see Leopards?
 Giraffe?
 Rhino?
 Cheetah?